ryandrewjohnson/angular-editme/README.md

 ## Usage

-Add the `shaka-editme` as a dependency to your Angular app's main module:
+Add the `shaka-editme` module as a dependency to your Angular app's main module:

 ```javascript
 angular.module('app', ['shaka-editme']);